integreat-io/integreat/README.md

 Some params are always available and does not need to be specified in `params`, unless to define them as required:
-- `id`: The item id from the request object or from the data property (if it is an object and not an array).
+- `id`: The item id from the action payload or from the data property (if it is an object and not an array).
 Required in endpoints with `scope: 'member'`, not included for `scope: 'collection'`, and optional when scope is not set.
-- `type`: The item type from the request object or from the data property (if it is an object and not an array).
+- `type`: The item type from the action payload or from the data property (if it is an object and not an array).
 - `typePlural`: The plural form of the type, gotten from the corresponding schema's `plural` prop – or by adding an 's' to the type is `plural` is not